 The early years of learning for children can be so important!
-If you’re considering sending your kids to an international school here, it’s a good idea to enrol them from the preschool stage.
+Consider enrolling them from the international preschool stage.
 For one thing, it’ll mean less change as they progress to kindergarten and then primary school.
-Factors to keep in mind when choosing an international preschool include the early years programmes and preschool curriculums, the team’s experience, the facilities on the campus, and the focus on play.
-Here are 13 international preschools in Singapore that have fantastic facilities and opportunities to prepare the little ones for ‘big school’ – and the big world!
+Factors to keep in mind when choosing include the international preschool curriculums early years programmes and , the team’s experience, the facilities on the campus, and the focus on play.
+Here are 10 international preschools in Singapore that have fantastic facilities and opportunities to prepare the little ones for ‘big school’ – and the big world!

 71 Bukit Batok West Avenue 8